zhangxin-xd/RepBlend/README.md

 </p>

 <p align="justify">
-  <strong> Multimodal embedding distributions across various distillation methods. </strong>:
+  <strong> Multimodal embedding distributions across various distillation methods </strong>:
   We extract image and text embeddings from a finetuned CLIP and project them into a shared representation space using DOSNES.
   Red triangles and blue circles denote image and text embeddings, respectively.
   Left: Embeddings from randomly sampled data in the original dataset exhibit a well-spread and modality-aligned distribution.